sourcenetwork/docs.source.network/docs/query-specification/aliases.md

 }
 ```

-Here we have renamed the books result to `topTenBooks`, which can be useful for semantic reasoning about the request, and for organizational purposes.
+Here the books result is renamed to `topTenBooks`, which can be useful for semantic reasoning about the request, and for organizational purposes.
 It is suggested in production deployments to name your queries properly.

 ```javascript
 {